Reading time: 6 min.

 Almost all hair restoration surgery patients experience some hair transplant side effects, whether it’s soreness and scabbing after a hair transplant, or complications like infection.
 Serious complications are rare, as hair transplants are generally very safe.

-• the risks of swelling and inflammation
+• The risks of swelling and inflammation

 Most of the swelling occurs around your forehead and eyelids.
 For some patients, swelling is mild, and won’t interfere with your daily routine.
 For others, the effects are much more severe.
 One research study categorised swelling severity into 5 grades [1]: